-3Please note that the terms "Gateway" and "Smart Meter Gateway" (SMGW) are used synonymously within this document
+3 Please note that the terms "Gateway" and "Smart Meter Gateway" (SMGW) are used synonymously within this document

-Term Definition Source (if any) Meter Data Meter readings that allow calculation of the quantity of a commodity, for example electricity, gas, water or heat consumed or produced over a period.
+Term Definition Source (if any) LMN, Local Metro- logical Network In-house data communication network which interconnects metrological equipment.
+LMN-A-T LMN-Interface to a non-TOE wireless M-Bus module.
+The module enables wireless attached Meters to be connected to the LMN.
+Meter The term Meter refers to a unit for measuring the consump- tion or production of a certain commodity with additional functionality.
+It collects consumption or production data and transmits this data to the Gateway.
+As not all aspects of a Smart Meter according to [CEN] are implemented in the descriptions within this document the term Meter is used.
+The Meter has to be able to encrypt and sign the data it sends and will typically deploy a Security Module for this.
+Please note that the term Meter refers to metering devices for all kinds of commodities.
+[CEN], adopted Meter Data Meter readings that allow calculation of the quantity of a commodity, for example electricity, gas, water or heat consumed or produced over a period.
 Other readings and data may also be included 4 (such as quality data, events and alarms).
-[CEN] Security Module A Security device utilised by the Gateway for cryptographic support - typically realised in form of a smart card.
+[CEN] Processing Profile File used to parameterize the Smart Meter Gateway.
+In this and the following documents the Processing Profiles depend on the Profiles defined by the DKE AK 461.0.142 [DKE COSEM].
+Security Module A Security device utilised by the Gateway for cryptographic support - typically realised in form of a smart card.
 The complete description of the Security Module can be found in [SM-PP].
 Service Technician Human entity that is responsible for diagnostic purposes.
-Smart Metering System The Smart Metering System consists of a Smart Meter Gateway and connected to one or more meters.
+Smart Metering System The Smart Metering System consists of a Smart Meter Gate- way and connected to one or more meters.
 In addition, CLS (i.e. generation plants) may be connected with the gateway for dedicated communication purposes.
-User, external entity Human or IT entity possibly interacting with the TOE from outside of the TOE boundary.
+SM-T Physical interface for the connection of the Security Module which is located underneath the enclosing case of the Smart Meter Gateway.
+The module itself is not part of the TOE.
+User, external en- tity Human or IT entity possibly interacting with the TOE from outside of the TOE boundary.
 [CC] WAN, Wide Area Network Extended data communication network connecting a large number of communication devices over a large geographical area.
 [CEN]